CaffeineViking/vimrc/README.md

 Installation
 ------------
 The commands below will download this repository to `~/.vim_temp` in you home directory, then execute the setup script.
 The script makes a backup of your existing vim configuration to `~/.vim_backup`.
 Thereafter, the script will setup all requirements for this vimrc.

-NOTE: WHEN YOU RECEIVE A PROMPT, JUST HIT ENTER.
+Additionally, the quite awesome Source Code Pro font will be installed.

 ```sh
 git clone https://github.com/CaffeineViking/vimrc.git ~/.vim_temp && \